usatie/dot-files-guacamole/README.md

 ## How to setup a new instance
 1. Create a ssh key: `ssh-keygen -t rsa -C 'susami@student.42tokyo.jp' -f ~/.ssh/id_rsa`
 2. Register the ssh key to github: https://github.com/settings/ssh/new
+3. Register the ssh key to intra: https://profile.intra.42.fr/gitlab_users
-3. Clone this repo: `git clone git@github.com:usatie/dot-files-guacamole.git`
+4. Clone this repo: `git clone git@github.com:usatie/dot-files-guacamole.git`
-4. Run the setup script(you may need it twice): `./setup.sh`
+5. Run the setup script(you may need it twice): `./setup.sh`
-5. :tada:
+6. :tada: